top of page

 The Full Story

-As the pandemic emerged, it underscored the barriers and harms faced by underserved communities across the city.
+As the pandemic emerged, it underscored the barriers and harms faced by marginalized communities across the city.
 Street Cats YYC was created to bridge gaps in support, reduce stigma, and address the isolation impacting so many.
 We are a trauma-informed, inclusive, anti-racist, and anti-oppressive organization grounded in mutual aid, embracing a sex-positive, drug-positive, and anti-capitalist approach.

 Vision